kmatarese/glide/README.md

 Each has its own utility and/or quirks.
-Method 3 is the most straightforward IMO since you return to single process operation after the node is done doing whatever it needed to do in parallel.
+Method 3 is the most straightforward IMO since you return to single process operation after the node is done doing whatever it needed to do in parallel, though this is not without cost.
 Method 1 may be useful and easy to understand in certain cases as well.
-Method 2 is the most confusing and should likely only be used towards the end of pipelines to branch the output in parallel.
+Method 2 can be confusing and should likely only be used towards the end of pipelines to branch the output in parallel.
 Note that combining the approaches may not work and has not been tested.

 Creating Nodes
 --------------